Roy Cropper

 Roy Cropper is a fictional character from the British ITV soap opera Coronation Street, played by David Neilson.
 He first appeared on-screen on 19 July 1995.
 Originally a secondary character, he was given a more prominent role in 1997, by the executive producer of Coronation Street, Brian Park.
-Roy has been featured in numerous high-profile storylines, most notably marrying the first transgender character in a British soap opera, Hayley Patterson (Julie Hesmondhalgh).
+Roy has been featured in numerous high-profile storylines, most notably marrying the first transgender character in a British soap opera, Hayley Cropper (Julie Hesmondhalgh).

 Creation

 Background

-The character, played by David Neilson, is introduced in July 1995 as "a rather odd and scary loner" living in a block of flats near the long-running character Deirdre Rachid (Anne Kirkbride).
+The character, played by David Neilson, is introduced in July 1995 as "a rather odd and scary loner" living in a block of flats near the long-running character Deirdre Barlow (Anne Kirkbride).
 Actor David Neilson got the part on the recommendation of Coronation Street writer Stephen Mallatratt, a close friend of Neilson's who helped to "mould the character".
 According to Neilson, the character was initially only brought in for six episodes, but the role was extended and Roy was made into a regular character.

 Described primarily as an "incidental character", Roy is not given any significant storylines until 1997.
 Behind the scenes, the soap was going through a period of change.
 Coronation Street was lagging behind the BBC's rival soap opera EastEnders in the ratings, so a new executive producer, Brian Park, was brought in to revitalise the show and attract younger viewers.
 Aside from multiple axings and introducing various dramatic storylines, Park also decided to give some of the less prominent existing characters a much higher profile; among them was Roy, who was brought to the forefront of the soap throughout 1997 and 1998, taking over a share in Gail Platt's (Helen Worth) café (changing its name to Roy's Rolls).
 This gave the character more screen time and, gradually, he was incorporated into the lives of other characters.